-In his book Discipline and Punish, Michel Foucault writes of sociological systems that underpin what he refers to as 'the disciplinary society'.
-Its defining characteristic is the method of producing civil obedience through public displays of power, often acted out as violent reminders that the locus of power resides with the sovereign.
-In a disciplinary society, Foucault explains, punishment is a public spectacle and a warning to its spectators.
+In his book Discipline and Punish, Michel Foucault introduces the idea of the disciplinary society - the formation of various identifiable spaces of enclosure through which the citizen passes through.
+Beginning with the family, then the school, then the workhouse, and so on, each enclosure informs civil behaviour through the maintainenance of its own social codes.
+One of the disciplinary society's defining characteristics is the method of producing civil obedience through public displays of power, often acted out as violent reminders that the locus of power resides with the sovereign.
+In a disciplinary society, Foucault explains, punishment is a public spectacle and a warning to its spectators, an act of power that performs the hierarchical structure of authority.

-The manner in which a 'mechanism of power' is manifested provides a revealing insight into the ideology of the authority.
-The visceral and grotesque acts of torture described by Foucault are shocking to simply read, let alone imagine them holding a disciplinary function in contemporary civil society.
-Over the course of the 20th century, the move towards increasingly 'ethical' methods of capital punishment and its subsequent reterritorialisation from the public sphere to an enclosed space outside of society, indicated an alternative vision of how power and control should function in post-war society.
-This slow development of the disciplinary society into a new system based on control progressed in tandem with the emergence of information-based economies in the west during the Cold War era.
+The manner in which a dispositif (apparatus of power) is manifested provides a revealing insight into the ideology of the authority.
+The visceral and grotesque acts of torture described by Foucault are shocking to simply read bearing in mind their 18th and 19th contexts, let alone imagine them holding a disciplinary role in contemporary civil society.
+Over the course of the 20th century, the move towards increasingly 'ethical' methods of capital punishment and the subsequent reterritorialisation of the execution from the public sphere to an enclosed space outside of society ('Death Row'), indicated an alternative vision of how power and control should function in post-war society.

 In the military institution, obedience is regularly encoded through systems of biopower - that is, "the set of mechanisms through which the basic biological features of the human species became the object of a political strategy."
-(Foucault, 1978: 16) In the US military, biopower functions through both capital punishment and the voice by the establishment of an order of language.
-The military vernacular within procedural pamphlets published by the US Army encodes a degree of obedience through its selective vocabulary and emphasis on protocol as an automative mechanism.
+(Foucault, 1978: 16 ) In the US military, biopower materialises through both capital punishment and also control of the voice through the establishment of an order of language - a 'military vernacular'.
+This vernacular, apparent in procedural pamphlets and field documents, encodes a degree of obedience through its selective vocabulary and emphasis on protocol as an automative mechanism.
+The protocols help to regulate behaviour and maintain a state of obedience while denying opportunities for dissent by reinforcing the chain of command.
 Further to its integration within the systems of communication, obedience is also encoded within the traditions and rituals that form the foundation of military service, with capital punishment being an obvious example.
 Various execution methods have been employed throughout the history of armed conflict, although only a small number - those that we still may consider to be somewhat 'humane' - survive as modern forms of capital punishment.
 The firing squad, now a mostly antiquated form of execution in the developed world, is emblematic of how obedience can be mediated through protocol and an institutional logic of rules and rituals.